HeRAMS-WHO/herams-i18n/docs/index.rst

 5. Use the checkboxes to select the appropriate permission level.
 See `Access your workspace`_ or `Project Permissions`_ for further details on workspace permissions.

 6. Click the |share-button| button to grant users the desired permissions.

 .. image:: media/vid/HeRAMS_workspace_share.gif
    :height: 300px
    :alt: share-workspace
    :align: center

 Change a User's Workspace Permission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Follow the instructions outlined  `above <#add-a-user>`__ to open the user management interface of your workspace or project.
+1. Follow the instructions outlined  `above <#add-a-user>`_ to open the user management interface of your workspace or project.
 2. On the second half of the page you will see a list of all users having access to the workspace or project, including their permissions.
 3. You can change a users permission by flipping the corresponding switch button to **Allowed** or **Denied**.

 .. image:: media/vid/HeRAMS_change_permissions.gif
    :height: 300px
-	:alt: change-permissions
+   :alt: change permissions
    :align: center

 Remove a User from a Workspace